DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 an art factory and a squat are rather different concepts.
 Having to follow rules and regulations as well as having to pay rent turned out to be game changers for our band of ex-squatters.
-Nonetheless, the building became a lively hub for creatives of all stripes—not least of all due to the serendipitous processes Urban Resort made space for, of which a substantial part were also related to Canvas.
+Nonetheless, the building became a lively hub for creatives of all stripes — not least of all due to the serendipitous processes Urban Resort made space for, of which a substantial part were also related to Canvas.
 Although the venue's success was not achieved overnight, once put on the map, it became a